-Podia's page builder has a ton of pre-built elements that you can add to your storefront and sales page with a single click.
-With the page builder, you can create a product banner, add testimonials, etc. You can also create custom sections within your sales page using Podia's page builder.
+Podia’s page builder has many pre-built elements that you can add to your storefront and sales page with a single click.
+With the page builder, you can create a product banner, add testimonials, etc. You can also create custom sections within your sales page using Podia’s page builder.

 In general, it is very easy to use, but there is minimal flexibility.
 For instance, the text editor locks you in on one text size, and you cannot adjust the text spacing or add images in-between text.